Official-Wantyapps/CodersManual/README.md

 * After installing, you can use the command `cd ..` to exit out of the cloned repository's directory.

-* You can now use the command `rm -rf CodersManual` to remove the directory.
+* You can now use the command `rm -rf CodersManual/` to remove the directory.
 (BE CAREFUL USING THIS COMMAND)

 **_Thank you for using one of the Official Wantyapps tools_**